-- 29. While the precise questions presented by Appellants' appeals-specifically, the relative jurisdiction and authority of the Bankruptcy Court and FERC in the context of rejection of oil pipeline TSAs-have not been addressed by courts within the Third Circuit, this Court has affirmed the general principle of "FERC's exclusive jurisdiction and regulatory authority over wholesale power contracts."
+of oil pipeline TSAs-have not been addressed by courts within the Third Circuit, this Court has affirmed the general principle of "FERC's exclusive jurisdiction and regulatory authority over wholesale power contracts."
 In re Kaiser Aluminum Corp., 365 B.R.
 447, 450 (D. Del.
 2007).
 Kaiser Aluminum agreed with the holding of In re Calpine Corp., 337 B.R.
 27 (S.D.N.Y.
 2006), that FERC should determine rejection of a contract that contains a Filed Rate, but distinguished the situation before it on the grounds that it already "follow[ed] disposition of the merits of the claims by the appropriate administrative agency," i.e., FERC.
 Id.
 In contrast to this Court's holding in Kaiser Aluminum, the Bankruptcy Court claimed for itself "exclusive jurisdiction over the rejection of executory contracts," with no carveout or allowance for FERC-jurisdictional contracts.
-Lift-Stay Order at 2. - 30.
-Beyond the Third Circuit, the Bankruptcy Court's Orders are inconsistent with the only two Courts of Appeals to specifically address rejection of executory contracts that are also Filed Rates.
+Lift-Stay Order at 2.

+37. Beyond the Third Circuit, the Bankruptcy Court's Orders are inconsistent with the only two Courts of Appeals to specifically address rejection of executory contracts that are also Filed Rates.
 In In re Mirant Corp., 378 F.3d 511, 524 (5th Cir.
 2004), the Fifth Circuit concluded that "Supreme Court precedent supports applying a more rigorous standard" than the business-judgment standard when evaluating a request to reject an agreement regulated by FERC.
 By contrast, the Bankruptcy Court "d[id] not believe that a heightened scrutiny, including consideration of the public interest, [wa]s warranted."
 (D.I.
-942 at 24.)
-In 2019, the Sixth Circuit addressed the same question and concluded that, "when a Chapter 11 debtor moves the bankruptcy court for permission to reject a filed energy contract that is otherwise governed by FERC . . . the bankruptcy court must consider the public interest."
+942 at 24).
+In 2019, the Sixth Circuit addressed the same question and concluded that, "when a Chapter 11 debtor moves the bankruptcy court for permission to reject a filed energy contract that is otherwise governed by FERC the bankruptcy court must consider the public interest."
 In re FirstEnergy Solutions Corp. v.
 FERC, 945 F.3d 454, 454-55 (6th Cir.
 2019).
 The Sixth Circuit went beyond the Fifth Circuit by stating that the bankruptcy court "must invite FERC to participate and provide an opinion in accordance with the ordinary [Federal Power Act] approach (e.g., under the Mobile-Sierra doctrine), within a reasonable time."
-Id. at 454-55.
-Here, the Bankruptcy Court did not invite FERC to participate and provide an opinion, despite FERC's offer of a streamlined procedure.
+Id. at 454-55.16 Here, the Bankruptcy Court did not invite FERC to participate and provide an opinion, despite FERC's offer of a streamlined procedure.

-31. The Bankruptcy Court's Lift-Stay Order likewise is in conflict with other courts that have considered the question.
+38. The Bankruptcy Court's Lift-Stay Order likewise is in conflict with other courts that have considered the question.
 In instructive, persuasive holdings, other courts that have addressed the proper forum to consider rejection of agreements that contain Filed Rates have deferred to FERC's institutional expertise.
-See, e.g., Calpine, 337 B.R. at 39 (holding that because "the fate of wholesale power contracts cannot be determined without consideration of the public interest, the executive agency FERC should determine that interest [rather than the bankruptcy court]"); In re Boston Generating LLC, No. 10-cv-6528, 2010 WL 4616243, at \3 (S.D.N.Y.
+See, e.g., Calpine, 337 B.R. at 39 (holding that because "the fate of wholesale power contracts cannot be determined without consideration of the public interest, the executive agency FERC should determine that interest [rather than the bankruptcy court]"); In re Boston Generating LLC, No. 10-cv-6528, 2010 WL 4616243, at 3 (S.D.N.Y.
 Nov.
+12, 2010) ("If either the bankruptcy court or FERC does not approve the Debtors' rejection of the HSA, the Debtors may not reject the contract.").